-And for a look at some of the advantages of pursuing your bachelor’s degree in cybersecurity online, check out these 5 Ways Online Education Can Be More Effective Than Traditional Classroom Education.
+For a look at some of the advantages of pursuing your bachelor’s degree in cybersecurity online, check out these 5 Ways Online Education Can Be More Effective Than Traditional Classroom Education.

 You can do a lot of jobs in computer and network security with an online bachelor’s degree in cybersecurity.
 The bachelor’s degree in cybersecurity is the basic qualification for students who want to become:

 Computer Network Architects As a Computer Network Architect, you will design and build data communication networks.
 This includes local area networks (LANs), wide area networks (WANs) and Intranets, according to the Bureau of Labor Statistics.
-The BLS also notes that computer network architects earned a median pay of $120,520 in 2021.
-The Bureau of Labor Statistics projects a 5% rate of growth by 2030, with 9000 new jobs added.
+The BLS also notes that computer network architects earned a median pay of $126,900 in 2022.
+The Bureau of Labor Statistics projects a 4% rate of growth by 2032, with 10,200 new jobs added.

 Database Administrators and Architects As a Database Administrator or Architect, you will work within an organization to create, organize and oversee the systems used to both store data and keep this data secure.
-Database Administrators and Architects earned a median pay of $98,860 in 2021.
-The Bureau of Labor Statistics projects an 8% rate of growth by 2030, with 13,200 new jobs added.
+Database Administrators and Architects earned a median pay of $112,120 in 2022.
+The Bureau of Labor Statistics projects an 8% rate of growth by 2032, with 10,200 new jobs added.

 Network and Computer Systems Administrators.
-As a Network and Computer Systems Administrator, you are responsible for both the daily and long-term operation and oversight of internal network and computer systems for your organization.
+As a Network and Computer Systems Administrator, you are responsible for both the daily and long-term operation and oversight of internal network for your organization.
 This includes maintenance, updates, data management, security, and more.
-Network and Computer Systems Administrators earned a median pay of $80,600 in 2021.
-The Bureau of Labor Statistics projects a 5% rate of growth by 2030, with 18,800 new jobs added.
+These professionals earned a median pay of $90,520 in 2022.
+The Labor Statistics Bureau projects a 2% rate of growth by 2032, with 19,800 new jobs added.

-It takes four to six years, or 120 credits, to earn an online bachelor’s degree in cybersecurity.
+It typically takes four to six years, or 120 credits, to earn an online bachelor’s degree in cybersecurity.
 Some online programs may offer accelerated or self-paced options where you can earn your online bachelor’s degree in as little as 18 to 24 months.

 Your tuition for the online degree will be the same, or slightly more, than the tuition for an in-person degree.
 But you will save on expenses like housing, transportation, and certain campus fees.
 For more, check out our Guide to the Cost of Online College vs. On-Campus College.Back to Top

 For detailed information on accreditation, financial aid, college applications and more, check out our Complete Guide to Applying for College.